-- A complaint about a neighbour dispute, a report of Anti Social Behaviour or harassment - A request for service e.g. informing the Association about a responsive repair requirement for the first time - Complaints about any party providing services which have not been commissioned by Association

-• Complaints about a particular policy, process or rule of law, which has been followed correctly but which the customer feels has disadvantaged them in some way e.g. rent arrears or service charge collection
+- A complaint about a neighbour dispute, a report of Anti Social Behaviour or harassment - A request for service e.g. informing the Association about a responsive repair requirement for the first time - Complaints about any party providing services which have not been commissioned by Association - Complaints relating to how the Association is governed - Complaints about a particular policy, process or rule of law, which has been followed correctly but which the customer feels has disadvantaged them in some way e.g. rent arrears or service charge collection - Matters that have already been considered under the complaints policy - Vexatious/frivolous complaints (see below)